-Willis said later that he had shot in self-defense.
+BIRMINGHAM, Ala, -- A long line of McCoy said this week that the inci- self-defense.
 The youths were charged with disorderly conduct and resisting arrest.

-Mrs. Winson Hudson, president of the Leake County NAACP, charged that the police "was out to get Robert Earl."
-When two cars tried to run down some of the people in a memorial march for the Rev. Martin Luther King Jr., she said, McCoy started to chase after them, as two officers looked on.

-McCoy said he thinks the police wanted to "straighten" him out, because "they just kind of thought I was trying to be different from the other boys.
-I'd go into white restaurants and things like that."
+Mrs. Winson Hudson, president of the Leake County NAACP, charged that the police "was out to get Robert Earl," When two cars tried to run down some of the people in a memorial march for the Rev. Martin Luther King Jr., she said, McCoy started to chase after them, as two officers looked on.
+McCoy said he thinks the police wanted to "straighten" him out, because "they just kind of thought I was trying go into white restaurants and things like